-Used Honda Accord– Spending the same amount of money on a slightly older, but better equipped or larger model is a great option.
+Used Honda Accord– Spending the same amount of money on a slightly older but better equipped or larger model is a great option.
 The Accord wins award after award for reliability and resale values and is always worth a look.

 Questions You May Ask

-Will there be a manual transmission?
+Will there be a Honda Civic with a manual transmission?

 The new Civic sedan will not be available with a manual transmission.
 However, the upcoming Civic Si and Type R models will be available exclusively with a manual gearbox.